-Challenge number Detail of challenge 1 The attendance of our pupil premium children as a group is lower than that of the whole school 2 Pupils' starting points as they enter EYFS are significantly below where they should be.
-These low starting points mean that pupils have to make rapid progress.
-Improved Oral Language Skills 3 Our pupil premium children as a group are not making as rapid progress in their Reading, Maths and Writing as non-pupil premium children.
+Challenge number Detail of challenge 1 The attendance of our pupil premium children as a group is lower than that of the whole school 2 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+These are evident from F1 through to KS2 and in 3 general, are more prevalent among our disadvantaged pupils than their peers.
+Recent data suggests 60% of 2-year-olds, 50% of 3 year olds and 52% of Reception aged children arrive below the National Standard.
+Developing oral language has always been a high priority in our school and underpins our English provision.
+3 Our pupil premium children as a group are not making as rapid progress in their Reading, Maths and Writing as non-pupil premium children.
 High quality interventions need to be implemented 4 Many of our pupil premium children also fit into another vulnerable group such as having an additional special educational needs 5 Many of our pupil premium children do not have the rich and varied experiences as non-pupil premium children seem to have meaning knowledge of the world and vocabulary acquisition is limited